leon4rd/test/README.md

-## What does an angry pepper do?
-It gets jalapeño face.
+## What do you call a troublesome Canadian high schooler?
+A poutine.